-Other points of note from the end-2018 results are:
+Other points of note from the end-2020 results are:

 This release also provides analysis by country of issuer and sector of holder (Table 2).
-Corresponding data for 2018 are shown including revisions resulting from more recent information.
+Corresponding data for 2019 are shown including revisions resulting from more recent information.
 Overall, the data are compatible in form and content with the data being submitted to the International Monetary Fund (IMF) as part of Ireland’s on-going participation in the IMF’s world-wide annual Coordinated Portfolio Investment Survey.
-They are also consistent with the portfolio investment stock statistics published on the 13th September 2019 in the International Accounts Quarter 2 2019 – see Background Notes.
-More detailed geographical analysis is available on the CSO StatBank.
+They are also consistent with the portfolio investment stock statistics published on the 2nd September 2021 in the International Accounts Quarter 2 2021 – see Background Notes.
+More detailed geographical analysis is available on PxStat.